 Possible Defenses Against Accusations

 Most sex crimes occur in areas where there are no witnesses.
 As a result, it is often difficult to prove that a defendant was guilty of the crime for which they were accused.
-Some of the most common legal defenses used in sex crime cases are:
+A defense attorney will know where many prosecutors fall short, whether it is in evidence, testimony, or legal tactics.
+They will use this knowledge to build a solid defense and reduce the effectiveness of the prosecution’s case.

 - Mistaken identity